BusFactor1Inc/explain/README.md

 ========

 1) With only tri (aka skipwhen), swap and not, there's no way to define a constant in #Logica, given the rules and its inital startup state of / /.
 How do you get a 0 bit in E?
+2) How would you define π in #Logica?
+As a constant, or a computed value?
+Which do you think would produce a shorter program?
+Would there even be a difference between a 'constant' or 'computed' value on this machine?
+What is the difference?

 --
 BusFactor1 Inc.